 The Benefits of Offshoring in Mexico

 This reduction in shipping and freight costs provides businesses with even higher cost savings, while still producing high quality products for consumers.
 In addition to these benefits, companies offshoring manufacturing to Mexico can also result in an increase in skilled employment opportunities for United States workers.
 While manufacturing is taking place in Mexico, a skilled workforce is needed in the United States to perform administrative and operational functions to keep business processes running at an optimal level.
 Many businesses find running operations in the United States and manufacturing and production in Mexico to be beneficial to both countries.

 For many companies, a combination of both outsourcing and offshoring can lead to the perfect balance.
-North American Production Sharing, Inc. (NAPS) specializes in outsourced administration and compliance management services that help companies successful offshore manufacturing operations in Mexico.
+North American Production Sharing, Inc. (NAPS) specializes in outsourced administration and compliance management services that help companies that are offshoring successfully run manufacturing operations in Mexico.
 Contact NAPS today to learn more about offshoring vs. outsourcing.